84. 5 Yoga Moves You Can Do Right Now to Relieve Pregnancy Pain and Discomfort

 "Child's Pose is a deeply relaxing, restorative yoga posture that helps release tension in the lower back, hips, and shoulders while cultivating a grounded, calm feeling.
-It also aids in digestion and can help ease discomfort in the abdomen. "
+It also aids in digestion and can help ease discomfort in the abdomen."

 You’re pregnant!
 You’re excited!
 You’re in pain!
 Though I’ve never been pregnant myself, I know that it is a transformative and beautiful journey that can also come with its fair share of discomfort.
 Many expectant mothers experience various physical challenges including backaches, hip pain, swollen body parts, and general discomfort.
 Besides all of the mental health benefits that a yoga practice can bring, yoga offers a safe and effective way to alleviate pregnancy discomfort while promoting relaxation and overall well-being (exactly how you want to feel while carrying!).

-Keeping conscious of your breath along the way is actually what makes the physical movement “yoga.”
+Keeping conscious of your breath along the way is actually what makes the physical movement “yoga”.
 Point being, the breath brings life to the pose and also brings the greatest physical and mental benefits when combined with the pose.
 So don’t forget to breathe while you’re considering the following!
-Here are five yoga moves you can do RIGHT NOW that can help relieve pregnancy pain and discomfort.
+Here are five yoga moves you can do RIGHT NOW that may help relieve pregnancy pain and discomfort.

 1. Cat/Cow Pose